ArnaudHemmerle/data-analysis-on-sirius/chapters/giwaxs/pyfai/about.md

 PyFAI is a scientific library built around IPython and NumPy, designed for data analysis either interactively—such as in Jupyter Notebooks—or via scripts.
 Unlike GUI-based software, it offers significant advantages when processing hundreds of files or implementing custom analyses.

 This tutorial aims to help SIRIUS users efficiently use pyFAI to convert detector images into reciprocal space and perform integration.
-It is based on {download}`this <../../../_static/giwaxs/pyfai/giwaxs_analysis_pyfai.ipynb>` Jupyter notebook, that you should download first (right-click, then `Save the link as`).
+It is based on the notebooks available on [this](https://gitlab.synchrotron-soleil.fr/sirius-beamline/notebooks/tutorial_giwaxs_pyfai) repository.
+You should first download the whole repository to follow the tutorial.

 ## Prerequisites
 To follow this tutorial, you should have:
-- a working Jupyter environment, and the notebook `giwaxs_analysis_pyfai.ipynb`,
+- a working Jupyter environment,
+- the repository aforementioned,
 - basic knowledge of Python programming,
 - the ability to install required packages.